lantisseverus/Earthquake_2000-2023_DataCleaning/Earthquake_2000-2023_DataCleaning.md

 After simple comparison, most of the data are in alignment with death - total death, injuries - total injuries, and casualty - total casualty.
-Only these 3 records are in difference.
+Only these 1 record is in difference.

 ``` r
 country_cleaned_df %>%